fhelwanger/ff8-card-manip/README.md

-    "Fuzzy": [ ".", "r", "o", "ro" ], // If do fuzzy search do find cards (r = input ranks, o = opening hands) "ForcedIncr": 10, // Number of RNG additions when "Play" is selected "AcceptDelayFrame": 3, // Number of frames after selecting "Play" that RNG additions stop "Prompt": "> " // The prompt string to display
+    "Fuzzy": [ ".", "r", "o", "ro" ], // If do fuzzy search do find cards (r = input ranks, o = opening hands) "ForcedIncr": 10, // Number of RNG additions when "Play" is selected "AcceptDelayFrame": 3, // Number of frames after selecting "Play" that RNG additions stop "Prompt": "> ", // The prompt string to display "Interactive": false // If should prompt for parameters in case they're not supplied }
-}
 ```